Skip to content

 Year: 1880-81

-The work illustrates a group of the painter's friends relaxing at the Maison Fournaise restaurant on the banks of the Seine.
+The work illustrates a group of the painter's friends spending some relaxing time at the restaurant Maison Fournaise on the banks of the Seine.

 Original Title: Le marronnier en fleurs